DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

-If you’re unsure whether you have neuroma, make an appointment with a midtown podiatrist Dr. Jennifer McCoy.
+If you’re unsure whether you have neuroma, make an appointment with a midtown podiatrist Dr. Sophia Solomon.
 Only a podiatric doctor or a foot specialist can make a definitive diagnosis.
 The causes of neuroma, however, may tell you if you have it.

 Neuroma develops from many different sources, but poorly fitting shoes is the most common cause.
 Excess pressure on your toes and repetition of an activity with the ball of your foot are both common causes of neuroma.
 Genetic factors and heredity are also potential causes of neuroma.
 Other conditions linked to neuroma include:

 Other causes include a thinning of the pad that covers the ball of your foot, which adds pressure on the nerves.
 Tightly fitting shoes, such as high heels and pointy-toed shoes, can all add to the pain of neuroma by putting pressure on the ball of your feet.
 Neuroma doesn’t always just form over time; it can also occur suddenly.

 Visit your foot doctor or podiatric specialist in NYC if the ball of your foot becomes really painful, disrupting your ability to walk or do other activities that revolve around mobility.
 If you find it difficult to put shoes on, make an appointment to see your podiatrist in midtown NYC to get relief.